ACADEMIC ADVISING SERVICES

-One method for ensuring success during your college studies is to gain a good understanding of your program, solidifying your academic goals and taking charge of it as soon as possible.
-If you require assistance with your admission, your student file, your course load, progression or your course schedule, our academic advisors are available to assist you.
+One method for ensuring success during your college studies is to gain a good understanding of your program, solidify your academic goals, and take charge of it as soon as possible.
+If you require assistance with your admission, your student file, your course load, progression, or your course schedule, our academic advisors are available to assist you.

 - Program progression